makeabilitylab/physcomp/arduino/led-blink3.md

 ### Multi-rate blinking: an object-oriented approach

-Given the amount of code redundancy and shared logic and structure, our solution is a strong candidate for refactoring into functions or classes.
-We're going to define a new class, called `Blinker`, to help, which will greatly simplify our code, decrease redundancy (and the potential for human error), and even make our compiled code smaller.
-With `Blinker`, our code will reduce to:
+Given the amount of code redundancy and shared logic and structure, the above solution is a strong candidate for refactoring into functions or classes.
+So, let's do it!

+We're going to define a new class, called `Blinker`, which will greatly simplify our code, decrease redundancy (and the potential for human error), and even make our compiled code smaller.
+For example, with `Blinker`, our code reduces to:

 {% highlight C++ %}
-Blinker _led1Blinker(2, 200);  // specify pin, blink interval
+Blinker _led1Blinker(2, 200);  // specify pin and blink interval (200ms)
-Blinker _led2Blinker(5, 333);  // specify pin, blink interval
+Blinker _led2Blinker(5, 333);  // specify pin and blink interval (333ms)
-Blinker _led3Blinker(9, 1111); // specify pin, blink interval
+Blinker _led3Blinker(9, 1111); // specify pin and blink interval (1111ms)

 // The setup function runs once when you press reset or power the board void setup() {